Qrouger/PPIFold/README.md

 ```

 > [!NOTE]
-> If you do not want to use SignalP, set --use_signalP to False.
+> If you don't want to use SignalP, set --use_signalP to False and don't install SignalP5.

 Singularity installation :<br>